xiaoxianyu-office/mm/Items.md

 <!-- -->

--   **Hide:**
+###### Hide
-    -   Special field that allows to hide specific things from the item tooltip.
-    -   Possible are "ATTRIBUTES", "ENCHANTS", "DESTROYS", "PLACED\_ON","POTION\_EFFECTS" and "UNBREAKABLE".
+Special field that allows to hide specific things from the item tooltip.
+All the possible flags that can be hidden are "ATTRIBUTES", "ENCHANTS", "DESTROYS", "DYE", "PLACED\_ON","POTION\_EFFECTS" and "UNBREAKABLE".

 **Example:**
 ```
   Hide: